 Speaking of tweets—just because they shouldn’t take precedence on your website, doesn’t mean you shouldn’t be tweeting!
 Or Instagramming, Facebooking, Tumbling, YouTubing, etc. These are the major outlets through which you can keep tabs on what your favorite casting directors, agencies, actors, and brands are up to.
 It’s also where you can build your fanbase and keep your followers up to date on what you’re up to!

 PRO TIP: Be wary of turning your channels into a plethora of “look at me” posts.
-“Before you send your next tweet, think about how you can engage your followers by asking them questions, providing fun facts, trivia, or a Twitter poll,” says actor-social-media Expert Heidi Dean.
+“Before you send your next tweet, think about how you can engage your followers by asking them questions, providing fun facts, trivia, or a Twitter poll,” says actor-social-media expert and Backstage Expert Heidi Dean.
 “This doesn’t just apply to your tweets and posts.
 Even your video content on social media should be more like a conversation.
 The best live streams engage their audience by inviting questions and comments, not just broadcasting.
 Don’t forget: it’s called SOCIAL media, so be sure to invite people to your party.”

 Share things you’re passionate about that aren’t self-promotional.
 It’ll give your followers way more context for the times when you do share something you’ve been working on.